kean/articles/2021-03-30-swiftui-experment.markdown

 <img alt="Pulse, a structured logging system built using SwiftUI" class="Screenshot Any-responsiveCard" src="{{ site.url }}/images/posts/swiftui-exp/gen01.png">
 <img alt="Pulse, a structured logging system built using SwiftUI" class="Screenshot Any-responsiveCard" src="{{ site.url }}/images/posts/swiftui-exp/gen02.png">

-My most common mistake is using `&` instead of `$` and then wasting 20 minutes figuring out why there is an unrelated type-system error 10 lines from where I used `$`.
+My most common mistake is using `&` instead of `$` and then wasting 20 minutes figuring out why there is an unrelated type-system error 5 lines from where I used `$`.

 - **Layout System (Bad Parts)**

 Some basic things that are super easy to do with Auto Layout are hard in SwiftUI.
 For example, matching views size or aligning views.
 SwiftUI layout system loses in power to Auto Layout.
 The good things about it (stacks, grids, spacers) are easy to add to Auto Layout.
-And I still can’t build a complete mental model around the SwiftUI layout system, while Auto Layout makes total sense – it’s math.
+And I still can’t build a complete mental model around the SwiftUI layout system, while Auto Layout makes total sense – it’s just math.

+- **Telescoping APIs**

+UIKit/AppKit delegate-based approach is well-positioned to scale to any level of complexity.
+There are some extremely powerful APIs in these frameworks.
+I’m interested to see how SwiftUI will tackle this problem.

-- **View Builders**
+- **List**

-I'm used to it now, but it's still too clever to my taste.
-But I wouldn't bet against DSLs.
+Unusable on macOS: junky scrolling, jumping scroll bar, slow reloads, delays when opening details (especially when combined with selection API).
+I wrote an [entire post]({{ site.url }}/post/not-list) just on it.
+It is the only case where I had to compromise and not use SwiftUI components.
+I'm still using `List` on the rest of the platforms.

 - **View Identity**

 We are all used to memory management in UIKit.
 You create a ViewModel, you create a View, View holds a strong reference to a ViewModel - easy and clear.
 SwiftUI makes this basic setup unnecessarily awkward.

-[`ObservedObject`](https://developer.apple.com/documentation/swiftui/observedobject) makes no guarantees about the object lifetime, so you can't use it.
+[`ObservedObject`](https://developer.apple.com/documentation/swiftui/observedobject) makes no guarantees about the object lifetime, so you can't use it for this.
 Managing ViewModel graph manually is a pain. [`StateObject`](https://developer.apple.com/documentation/swiftui/stateobject) uses autoclosure making initializer injection pain to use.
 It doesn't make sense in the first place because it can give you a wrong impression that you can inject new parameters without changing the identity of the view.

 I figured data flow out, but I feel [like this]({{ site.url }}/images/posts/swiftui-exp/web.webp) every time I explain it to anyone.
-It just doesn't come from the use case.
-It comes from serving the needs of the framework, more specifically that the views are constantly recreated structs but at the same time maintain identity.
+It feels that it comes not from the use case but from the needs of the framework.
+More specifically, from the need to constantly re-create views while maintaining view identity.

 - **Conditionals**

-It's harder to add platform-specific code (or any conditional code really) in SwiftUI than it is in UIKit/AppKit.
+It's harder to add platform-specific code (or any conditional code really) in SwiftUI than in UIKit/AppKit.
+Sometimes you wish you could use basic Swift language features.
+I won't bet against DSLs - it's fine, but I not a fan of SwiftUI method-focused APIs.

 <img alt="Pulse, a structured logging system built using SwiftUI" class="Screenshot Any-responsiveCard" src="{{ site.url }}/images/posts/swiftui-exp/cond01.png">